PowerDNS/weakforced/README.md

 Tuples received are broadcast (best effort, UDP) to all siblings.
-The sibling list is parsed such that we don't broadcast messages to ourselves accidentally, and can thus be identical across all servers (XXX this is not actually true right now).
+The sibling list is parsed such that we don't broadcast messages to ourselves accidentally, and can thus be identical across all servers.

 To define siblings, use: